Photo by Amy Vincent, ASC

 In 2013 she was selected by the Toronto International Film Festival as one of 25 filmmakers from around the globe to participate in its high profile Emerging Filmmakers Competition.
 Her next two short films, including The Guest, were created for the competition.
 It too was picked up for theatrical distribution in 25 Cineplex Odeon theatres on September 19, 2013.

-Vuckovic studied Physical Anthropology at McMaster University but left to pursue a career as a digital effects artist at CBC Television, where she earned a Gemini Award (Canadian equivalent of a Primetime Emmy) for Best Visual Effects when she was 25 years old.
-She became a celebrated genre film expert during her tenure as Editor-in-Chief of Rue Morgue Magazine and was twice named one of the most important women in the history of horror alongside Mary Shelley (Frankenstein), Kathryn Bigelow (The Hurt Locker) and Debra Hill (Halloween).
+Vuckovic studied Physical Anthropology at McMaster University but dropped out to pursue a career as a digital effects artist at CBC Television, where she earned a Gemini Award (Canadian equivalent of a Primetime Emmy) for Best Visual Effects when she was 25 years old.
+She also became a celebrated genre film expert during her tenure as Editor-in-Chief of Rue Morgue Magazine and was twice named one of the most important women in the history of horror alongside Mary Shelley (Frankenstein), Kathryn Bigelow (The Hurt Locker) and Debra Hill (Halloween).
 She is an alumnus of the Toronto International Film Festival Talent Lab, Berlinale Talents and a member of the Directors Guild of Canada as well as the Toronto chapter of Film Fatales, an international organization of women feature film directors.

 Vuckovic is also the author of Zombies!
 An Illustrated History of the Undead (St. Martin’s Press) and the compendium of factoids and trivia Horror Miscellany from Ilex Press.
 She has appeared on television and in documentaries as a genre film expert including the Blade Runner (Five-Disc Ultimate Collector’s Edition), Zombiemania , Universal’s The Future of Fear and The Vice Guide to Film.